 Saying No is Always Fine

-If I ever suggest something during a shoot that you aren’t 100% comfortable with, it is not only okay to say “no”, I want you to.
+If I ever suggest something during a shoot that you aren’t 100% comfortable with, it is always okay to say “no”.
 I will never get mad because you set a boundary.
 You never have to explain why you don’t wish to do something.
 As far as I’m concerned, there is no concept, no pose, and no shot that is worth hard feelings or regrets.
 Creating should not be stressful.
 If something I do makes the shoot stressful or uncomfortable, I want to know about it immediately so I can fix it.